 OA: What is one challenge you had to overcome as a child or a teenager?

-Adenech: My challenge is my dad was dead when I was three years.
-My younger and my older sisters were still little so at that time was a hard time for my life because my mom did not have work and no one was there to help my family and me.
-We lost food my grand-mom was begging for our food because we had no money.
+Adenech: My challenge is that my dad was dead when I was three years old.
+My sisters were still little, so that time was a hard time for my life.
+Because my mom did not have work, no one was there to help my family and me.
+We lost food.
+My grand-mom was begging for food because we had no money.
 I remember I saw my mom at night.
-She would cry the whole night because she can not get us to school and also she did not have food.
-That’s my challenge to see mom cry.
-But we lived by praying and by God, He did a lot in my family.
+She would cry the whole night because she could not get us to school.
+Also, she did not have food.
+That was my challenge, to see my mom cry.
+We lived by praying and by God.
+He did a lot in my family.
 He was a good father.
 He is my dad.
-He provided for my food for my studies and my sisters.
+He provided for my food, my studies, and my sisters.
 Thanks to God.

-OA: What was your favorite subject/part of school?
+OA: What was your favorite subject in school?

 Adenech: My favorite subject was sociology because I love helping people.
-I wanted to work assisting humans to think of how can they live in society and how can they live their life better and how they can to give thanks to the Lord.
+I wanted to help humans think of how they can live in society, how they can live better, and how they can give thanks to the Lord.

-Adenech: When I finished psychology I began to work as a social worker for Out of the Ashes and to counsel the students how to be good students and help them find whatever help they needed like going to the hospital when they are sick.
-I visit the schools and help the students every day.
+Adenech: When I finished psychology, I began work as a social worker for Out of the Ashes to counsel children on how to be good students and help them find whatever they need, like going to the hospital when they are sick.
+I visit schools and help students every day.

 OA: What do you like to do for fun when you are not working?
 Do you have any hobbies?

-Adenech: I like to write some quotes that inspire me on paper from the books that I read.
-I love reading books, watching movies.
-But what I want to do more and more is helping people and praying because when I was young no one was helping me, and I know a lot of people need help like I did and God loves that.
+Adenech: I like to write some quotes that inspire me on paper from the books I read.
+I love reading books and watching movies.
+What I want to do more is help people and pray.
+Because when I was young, no one was helping me.
+I know a lot of people need help as I did.
+God loves that.
 I like to pray and talk to God.

-OA: Tell us a fun fact about you/ something interesting that makes you different than anyone else?
+OA: Tell us a fun fact about you or something interesting that makes you different than anyone else.

 Adenech: I love helping people.
-When I was at Dire Dawa I was in one organization working as a volunteer with my free time.
+When I was at Dire Dawa, I was in one organization working as a volunteer in my free time.
 They are above 50 years old.
-They had a loss of hope because of losing family so I would go with my friends and we would say to them that we are your family.
-We would see on their face happiness, and that is the blessing we can not get by money.
+They had a loss of hope because of losing family.
+I would go with my friends, and we would say to them that we are your family.
+We would see on their face happiness.
+That is the blessing we cannot get by money.
 They pray for our success and go to church with us.
 That is what is interesting about me.

-OA: Tell us about a person you admire/ look up to and why?
+OA: Tell us about a person you admire and why.

-Adenech: She is my mom because she did a lot of things for our success.
-She cried, and she begged even when she heard terrible talk from others.
-For our success, she would go hungry, and she would give food to us.
-She is close to God, and for us, she would tell me about God’s love.
+Adenech: My mom, because she did a lot of things for our success.
+She cried.
+She begged even when she heard terrible talk from others.
+For our success, she would go hungry.
+She would give food to us.
+She is close to God.
+She would tell me about God’s love.
 She taught me to pray.
 She gives me advice every single day.
-There is one is like her.
+No one is like her.
 She is beautiful to me.
-She is strong, and I have no words to tell you more about her.
+She is strong.
+I have no words to tell you more about her.
 My tears fall while I write these words to you.

-OA: How have the OA/P61 programs changed and affected your life?
+OA: How have the OA/P61 programs affected your life?

 OA: What is a challenge you are facing today?

-Adenech: The challenge today is I want to get my masters degree this year because I want to build my knowledge and help more people.
+Adenech: The challenge today is I want to get my master’s degree because I want to build my knowledge to help more people.
 I believe God can do this.
 He can change a lot of things.
 I want you to pray for me.
-I believe one day I will have a big project and have a lot of people to help.
-God is doing a lot in my life, and I know He can help me improve a lot of people.
-Please pray for me in this special way.
+I think one day I will have a big project and a lot of people to help.
+God is doing a lot in my life.
+I know He can help me improve a lot of people.
+Please pray for me in this particular way.

 OA: Is there anything else you want to say to our Out of the Ashes friends and followers?

 Adenech: I want to say Thank You so much to OA.
 I have no words to explain to you.
-Thank You so much for giving me this opportunity to work here.
-Thank You so much!
+Thank you so much for giving me this opportunity to work here.
 I love you all.